 I’d bought these things as a life-enhancing indulgence, and all along, they were hazardous to my health and the health of my family.

-So I began to seek out safer products and decided to begin making many of my own, like this air freshener and this body scrub, and found that not only did the household and beauty products I made myself work “as well” as their mass-produced counterparts, they often worked better!
+So I began to seek out safer products and decided to begin making many of my own, and found that not only did the household and beauty products I made myself work “as well” as their mass-produced counterparts, they often worked better!

 This healthy body butter recipe is highly emollient, but absorbs very quickly into the skin without leaving a greasy layer.
 Not only are the ingredients safe, they are beneficial to your skin’s health!